 It is comforting to think that we can prevent some effects of mass wasting by mechanical means, such as the rock bolts in the road cut, or the drill holes used to drain water out of a slope, or the building of physical barriers, such as retaining walls.
 What we have to remember is that the works of humans are limited compared to the works of nature.
 Delaying mass wasting is a worthy endeavour, of course, because during the time that the measures are still effective they can save lives and reduce damage to property and infrastructure.
-The other side of the coin is that we must be careful to avoid activities that could make mass wasting is road construction, and this applies both to remote gravel roads built for forestry and mining and large urban and regional highways.
+The other side of the coin is that we must be careful to avoid activities that could make mass wasting more likely.
+One of the most common anthropogenic causes of mass wasting is road construction, and this applies both to remote gravel roads built for forestry and mining and large urban and regional highways.
 Road construction is a potential problem for two reasons.
+First, creating a flat road surface on a slope inevitably involves creating a filled bank that is steeper than the original slope.
+This might also involve creating a filled bank that is both steeper and weaker than the original slope.
+Second, roadways typically cut across natural drainage features, and unless great care is taken to reroute the runoff water and prevent it from forming concentrated flows, oversaturating fill of materials can result.

-Fig :An example of a road constructed by cutting into a steep slope and the use of the cut material as fill.
+Fig. 12 :An example of a road constructed by cutting into a steep slope and the use of the cut material as fill.
 [SE]